sarahemmelin/GenesisGame/docs/DESIGN.md

 ---

 ## Campaign Structure
-The start screen has a keyword input field.
+The plan: The start screen has a keyword input field.
 Entering a keyword launches a specific teacher-directed mode.
 If no keyword is entered, the game starts in open play.

 ### All modes: shared structure
 1. Tutorial runs first (skippable)